fluidboss/marinehydrodynamics/README.md

-# marinehydrodynamics
+# Marine Hydrodynamics

-The purpose of this first exercise is two fold :

-1. To understand the relationship between the Joukowski transformation and the form of the hydrofoil created.

-2. To look at simple 1D models of VIV.
+There are a collection of 10 test cases that cover the area of marine hydrodynamics and associated videos that describe a bit of the analysis.